pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sound_demo`

-This code demonstrates the concept of sound panning in game development using the Arcade library.
-Sound panning refers to the distribution of sound between left and right speakers.
-By adjusting the panning value of a sound, you can control the placement of the sound in the stereo field, creating a sense of direction and space within the game environment.
-The code showcases how to create sound buttons with different panning settings and volumes, allowing the player to interact with the sounds by clicking on the corresponding buttons.
-Additionally, it highlights the distinction between streaming and non-streaming sounds and the considerations when playing them in a game.
+This Python code gives a demonstration of how to handle audio playback using the Arcade library.
+It demonstrates streaming and non-streaming audio and how each is controlled differently.
+Using the concept of sprites, it associates each sprite (button) with a different sound that can be played when the button is clicked.
+For non-streaming audio, the code showcases how to control the panning (distribution of sound in the left and right speakers) and volume.
+It incorporates error handling, warning users not to play a streaming sound that's already playing by intentionally crashing the demo.
+For streaming audio (long files), it warns that only one instance can be playing at a time, any additional play request while the sound is still playing raises an exception.
+This example code enables learning about sound handling, exception handling, and user interaction with audio in Python game development.

 sound_speed_demo.py
 -------------------